-Discover Brisbane’s oldest residential farmhouse and the hauntings within!
+Discover Brisbane’s oldest residential farmhouse and enjoy the newly opened Tea Terrace Cafe!

-Hidden in the bustling fringe of Brisbane’s outer suburbs is a nineteenth century rural gem known as Wolston House.
-The oldest surviving residential farmhouse in the district, Wolston House has been a key property in the portfolio of the National Trust in Queensland since 1963.
+Hidden in the bustling fringe of Brisbane’s outer suburbs is a nineteenth-century rural gem now known as Wolston Farmhouse.
+The oldest surviving residential farmhouse in the district, Wolston Farmhouse has been a key property in the portfolio of the National Trust of Australia (Queensland) since 1963.

 In 1860 Matthew Goggs purchased the Wolston Estate from Simpson, who was returning to England.
 Goggs continued the property tradition of breeding horses and cattle but also raised this large family there.
 His son, also a Matthew Goggs, sold Wolston to the Grindle family in 1906.
 They introduced a dairy business, supplying milk to Brisbane suburbs into the 1930s.
 Farmer Bert Hurley bought the Wolston Estate in 1956 before selling it to the Queensland Government.

-The National Trust acquired Wolston House and a small area of land surrounding it from the Queensland Government in 1963.
+The National Trust of Australia (Queensland) acquired Wolston Farmhouse and a small area of land surrounding it from the Queensland Government in 1963.
 By that time the house was in a very dilapidated condition.
-Today’s Wolston House, restored and popular with visitors, features furnishings and artefacts dating back over a century.
+Today’s Wolston Farmhouse, restored and popular with visitors, features furnishings, and artefacts dating back to over a century.
 Some visitors testify to sensing or experiencing paranormal activity, which is not surprising given the tragic deaths of two previous residents—John Ommaney in 1856 and Jem Grindle in the 1940s.
 Both died as a consequence of horse riding accidents.